Apple cake: British & Irish

+German

+Apple is a common fruit in German baking.
+The Versunkener Apfelkuchen (sunken apple cake) is an apple cake that has apples halves, usually peeled and hasselbacked, sunk into the sponge cake batter.
+Apfelkuchen mit Hefeteig (apple cake with yeast dough) combines apples with a rich yeast dough, like a traditional coffee cake.
+Apfelstreuselkuchen (apple streusel cake) is a sheet cake with apples and streusel over the top.
+An Unsichtbarer Apfelkuchen (invisible apple cake) pairs a large volume of thinly sliced apples with just enough thin batter to retain the shape of the cake after baking.

 Polish

 An apple cake called szarlotka or jabłecznik is a common traditional dessert in Poland, made from sweet pastry crust and spiced apple filling.
 It can be topped with kruszonka (crumbles), meringue, or a dusting of caster (powdered) sugar.
 An additional layer of budyń (a Polish variation of custard) can sometimes be found.
 In restaurants and cafes, it is usually served hot with whipped cream and coffee.

 Scandinavian

 In Scandinavia, apple cakes are typically prepared from sour apples and baked in a dough made from sugar, butter, flour, eggs, and baking powder.
 The cake is then topped with apples, cinnamon and sugar, sometimes also chopped almonds.
 Apple crumble pie is also common.
-In Sweden it's usually served lukewarm with whipped cream, custard (vanilla sauce) or vanilla ice cream.
+In Sweden and Norway it is usually served tepid with whipped cream, custard (vanilla sauce) or vanilla ice cream.

 French

 An apple cake called tarte tatin is an upside down apple pie, very popular in France.
 According to the Larousse Gastronomique, it was created by the sisters Tatin and democratized in their restaurant "Lamotte-Beuvron" in the 19th century.

 This apple pie is actually a derivative of an old Solognese speciality with apples or pears.
 It has existed for a very long time, and the recipe was passed down from mother to daughter.

 Traditionally the bottom of the pan is generously lined with butter and a layer of granulated or powdered sugar is added.

 On top of this mixture, apple wedges are placed and sugar is sprinkled on it.
 A shortcrust pastry thinly arranged is placed on the apples.
 The cake is served hot, often with a ball of vanilla ice cream.